3 Reasons why CSR needs to relook into its Education Strategy

-Education is the most preferred investment option in CSR simply because it touches on various aspects of many social problems and is also the most visible intervention for the organisations.
+Education is the most preferred investment option in CSR.
+Simply because it touches on various aspects of many social problems.
+Also, it is the most visible intervention for the organisations.

 According to Prime Database, a capital market data provider, 920 National Stock Exchange listed companies together spent Rs.
 2,042 crore on education in FY16, up from Rs.
 1,570 crore in FY15.
 The report also revealed that a good portion of these funds are utilized for non-core activities such as building toilets, provide infrastructure and equipments.
 Unfortunately, the learning level of students in our government schools still continues to show insignificant improvement.
 Does it mean that we need to look deeper and plan our CSR and Govt investments with sharper focus on the learner and whether the facilities and true learning is reaching him?
 Are we missing out on our student centric focus in our education investments?